researcherben/structural-simulation-toolkit/sst_statistics/statistics.md

 clean:
 	rm -f *.o libstatsexample.so
 ```
 This component definition is the same for each example given below.
-The statistics to be calculated and how they are displayed is specified in the Python configuraiton file.
+The statistics to be calculated and how they are displayed is specified in the Python configuration file.

 ### Printing an Accumulator to the Console